slaclab/slac-k8s-examples/basic/serviceMonitor/README.md

 # serviceMonitor
-Kubernetes resource that allows Prometheus to scrape a disired Service.
+Kubernetes resource that allows Prometheus to scrape a desired Service.

 ## Description
 This folder contains the neccessary resources to deploy and monitor an example application: